ashtonjamesd/semantic-interpretation/written/evaluator/evaluator.md

 }
 ```

-The `Source` field holds the input expression passed to the evaluator.
-We will loop through each character in this string using `Current` as a pointer.
+The `Source` field contains the input expression to be evaluated, and the `Current` variable serves as a pointer for iterating through each character in this string.

-To successfully tokenize a number, we start at the first digit and keep looping until we encounter a non-numeric character.
-We also need to make sure that the value of the pointer is less than the length of the string to prevent index out of range errors.
+We can start the tokenization by parsing the numbers within the expression.
+To do this, we begin at the first digit and ocntinue iterating until we encuonter a non-numeric character.
+We also ensure that the pointer is within the bounds of the string to avoid index-out-of-range errors.

-Once the number has been traversed, we can slice a section of the input, from the index of the first character to the current pointer value.
+Once the number has been traversed, we can slice a section of the input from the starting index to the current pointer position.
+We then convert this substring into a numerical value.

 ```
 private double ParseNumeric() {